 - Add water to your tree stand daily

-To dispose safely of your tree, either cut it to fit in your yard trimmings container for weekly pick-up or bring it to the annual Lions Club Chip Up event, held each year during early January.
+To dispose safely of your tree, either cut it to fit in your yard trimmings container for weekly pick-up or bring it to the annual Lions Club Chip Up or Scouts Chip Up, held each year during early January.

 Keep your home safe this holiday season by using care and caution with candles.